The Black Hawk War (1832)

-The Black Hawk War was the last armed resistance to white settlement in Illinois and Wisconsin and cost the lives of 70 settlers and soldiers.
+The Black Hawk War was the last armed resistance to white settlement in Illinois and Wisconsin and cost the lives of 70 settlers and soldiers as well as the lives of hundreds of Native Americans.
 Although none of the battles of the Black Hawk War were fought west of the Mississippi River, Iowa Territory benefited from the results.
 The Black Hawk Purchase Treaty of 1832 opened for settlement the eastern edge of Iowa Territory.

 - Gue, Benjamin F. History of Iowa.
 Volume 1 - The Pioneer Period.
-New York: The Century History Company, 1903.
+New York, New York: The Century History Company, 1903.

-- Jackson, Donald. ed.
+- Jackson, Donald.
+Ed.
 Black Hawk: An Autobiography.
-Urbana: University of Illinois Press, 1955.
+Urbana, Illinois: University of Illinois Press, 1955.

 - Sage, Leland L. A History of Iowa.
-Ames: Iowa State University Press, 1990.
+Ames, Iowa: Iowa State University Press, 1990.

 - Seerley, H. H. and L. W. Parrish.
 History and Civil Government of Iowa.
-New York: American Book Company, 1908.
+New York, New York: American Book Company, 1908.